ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-vlannics.md

 {: caption="Table 2.
 Host management networks and VMkernel adapters" caption-side="top"}

 1. Allow PCI NICs to use the VLANs stated above.
+Repeat for each host.

    ```sh
    ibmcloud is bm-nicu $VMWARE_BMS001 $VMWARE_BMS001_PNIC --allowed-vlans 100,200,300,400